 Then, Xiongnu enclosed this site and cut off upstream of the only river there.

-But some time later, luckily, Geng Gong found a rich spring inside their city, after he had sincerely prayed to heaven.
+But some time later, luckily, Geng Gong found a rich spring inside their city after he had sincerely prayed to heaven.

-Largely Increased Enemies and Losing of Resources
+Vastly Increased Enemies and Losing of Resources

 In the next month, Han’s current emperor Liu Zhang departed.